Sebastenhauer/nlp-repo/README.md

 # nlp-repo

-The code in this repo allows you to import, clean, analyse, sort and illustrate texts of several data types from a directory of choice.
+allows you to import, clean, analyse, sort and illustrate texts of several data types from a directory of choice. based on spacy.
 -

 As this is my first nlp-project and I am a beginner in coding, I am extremely grateful for feedback!
-In fact, professional developers may laugth at some parts of the code :) Well, it was just more fun to code something useful than to read through long books on programming...
+In fact, professional developers may laugh at some parts of the code :) Well, it was just more fun to code something useful than to read through long books on programming...

 input: